OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 +++
-title = "Accidentally Reinventing The Static Site Generator" description = "Making a basic static site generator using Python's `str.replace` method and server side includes (SSI).
-I also talk about how to use SSI, why it is useful, as well as the benefits of Zola." date = 2025-08-09
+title = "Accidentally Reinventing The Static Site Generator" description = "Creating a makeshift static site generator using server side includes (SSI) and Python's `str.replace` method.
+I also talk about how to use SSI, why it is useful, and why Zola is great." date = 2025-08-09
 +++